stachuman/boox-template-generator/TUTORIAL.md

 - Remember you'll be writing with a stylus, not a fine pen

 **3. Forgetting to Test**
-- Always preview your page before creating the full plan
+- Always preview your page before defining your PDF structure
 - Check that text doesn't overlap or run off the page

-### Your First Master Page Checklist
+### Your First Page Design Checklist

-Before moving to Step 3, make sure your master page has:
+Before moving to Step 2, make sure your page design has:

 ☐ A clear title (with or without date variable)
 ☐ At least one variable that changes (like `{date}` or `{weekday}`)